 We are subject to a number of licensing and research and development agreements with DoubleU Games.
 Prior to the consummation of the offering, DoubleU Games controlled approximately 67.7% of our shares and, following the consummation of the offering, will control approximately 60.5% (or approximately 67.0% if STIC sells to DoubleU Games all of the common shares under the DUG Private Purchase Agreement).
 See "Certain Relationships and Related party Transactions-Joint Investment Agreement".
 DoubleU Games has granted us exclusive rights during the term of the agreements for development and distribution of social casino game titles and sequels in social online gaming.
 As of June 30, 2021, we license approximately 38 slot gaming intellectual property rights from DoubleU Games that are actively offered to end users through our games.
 We are obligated to pay royalties and license fees to DoubleU Games in connection with these rights.
-The agreement remains in effect until either DUG no longer holds an interest, directly or indirectly, in DDI no longer holds an interest, directly or indirectly, in DDI no longer holds an interest, directly or indirectly, in DDI no longer holds an interest, directly or indirectly, in DDI no longer holds an interest, directly or indirectly, in DDI no longer holds an interest, directly or indirectly, in DDI no longer holds an interest, directly or indirectly, in DDI no longer holds an interest, directly or indirectly, in DDI no longer holds an interest, directly or indirectly, in DDI no longer holds an interest, our ability to continue to use and exploit these rights and the associated gaming content we distribute through our channels.
+The agreement remains in effect until either DUG no longer holds an interest, directly or indirectly, in DDI, or DDI no longer holds an interest, directly or indirectly, in DDI-US.
+In such event, the agreement provides that the parties will mutually renegotiate the terms of the agreement.
+If the parties decide to terminate, it could materially adversely affect our ability to continue to use and exploit these rights and the associated gaming content we distribute through our channels.
 In such event, our business operations, including our revenues and profitability, could be materially harmed unless and until we are able to create or acquire new revenue streams of comparable financial impact.
-In addition, our reputation would suffer from the loss of this content and we could lose all or a substantial portion of our players for an indefinite
+In addition, our reputation would suffer from the loss of this content and we could lose all or a substantial portion of our players for an indefinite period.